Open Collective Foundation is closing down in 2024. All funds must be paid out by September 30, 2024. Read more here.

 Payroll: Employ someone on an ongoing basis in a formal part-time or full-time role, which can include benefits like health insurance.

-It may not be pretty, but it shows all the options!
+It may not be pretty, but it shows all the options! - Virtual Cards are no longer an available payout option.

 While we try to accommodate every request, we work within some limits defined by IRS rules, human capacity of our staff, and technical limitations.